Is Santorini worth visiting in winter? We answer all questions and address all concerns about winter in Santorini in this detailed blog post!

 Everyone has seen the iconic photograph of whitewashed buildings and blue-domed churches set high on a hilltop, with the glittering Aegean Sea below.
 It’s one of the most iconic snaps in the world.
-Even if you have no idea where this magical place is, you’ll have certainly seen the photo.
+Even if you don’t know where this magical place is, you’ll have seen the photo.

+Volcanic eruptions have formed their beautiful landscape over the millennia, the worst being in 16 century BC.
+Oia and Fira, the island’s two main towns, sit perched on the side of steep hills, which are the sides of underwater craters from former volcanic eruptions!
 Located in the Cyclades Islands, this Aegean beauty is one of the most in-demand destinations in the world.
-Its beautiful landscape has been formed by volcanic eruptions over the millennia, with the worst one in the 16 century BC.
-Oia and Fira, the island’s two main towns, sit perched on the side of steep hills, which are actually the sides of underwater craters from former volcanic eruptions!

-Don’t worry; however, you’re not likely to be caught up in a fiery blast.
-The volcano has been dormant for many years, and geologists know very far in advance when these sorts of things are likely to happen.
+Don’t worry, though, because you’re not likely to be caught up in a fiery blast.
+The volcano has been dormant for many years, and geologists know when these sorts of things are likely to happen very far in advance.

 Santorini’s beaches are simply stunning, and they’re stunning because they’re volcanic.
 The beaches have very tiny pebbles which range in color, from red and black to bright white.